JoshuaWierenga/blink/README.md

 To compile blink for x86-64 Windows, mingw-w64 is required, I have tested `x86_64-w64-mingw32-gcc-posix (GCC) 10-posix 20220113` on x86-64
 WSL2 Ubuntu running on Windows 10 which works.
+Note that many syscalls and even a few instructions are missing and logging is left on by default to allow catching when this happens.

 ```sh
 $ make o//x86_64-mingw-w64/blink/blink